 Here are three ideas for effective “team-building” in Roanoke VA (although keep in mind we don’t really like the phrase “team-building).

 Hunt for clues and sing songs on an Urban Scavenger Hunt

-Mike Brown wanted a team-building exercise that could bring together a diverse corporate team made up of staff from among 13 global locations.
+Mike Brown, from Westrock, wanted a team-building exercise that could bring together a diverse corporate team made up of staff from among 13 global locations.
 “I wanted the team to get to know each other, have fun, break out of the boring classroom presentations, and get some fresh air and exercise,” he said.
 “The Urban Scavenger Hunt did all of that and more!”